Lutymane/Steam-Scripts/README.md

-Beta versions of scripts.
+Beta versions of the scripts.
 Use them on own risk